-If you’ve been coping with a cancer diagnosis and have made it through surgery or finished the initial treatment and are looking for some direction, I am hoping the resources in For Cancer Survivors will be a helpful starting point.
+If you’ve been coping with a cancer diagnosis and have made it through surgery or finished the initial treatment and are looking for direction, I hope the resources in For Cancer Survivors will be a helpful starting point.
 The approach that worked best for me was to make over one small aspect of my lifestyle at a time.
-As one example, I watched my friend completely change her diet overnight and that’s a huge impressive accomplishment, but for me just 2 changes at the same time were overwhelming.
-Cutting out nightly dessert (trying to boot white sugar from my life) while at the same time trying to face my morning coffee without half & half (I read that dairy should hit the road too) made me wonder if I could possibly do this long-term!
+As one example, I watched my friend completely change her diet overnight and that’s a huge impressive accomplishment.
+For me, just 2 changes at the same time were overwhelming.
+Cutting out nightly dessert (trying to boot white sugar from my life), while at the same time trying to face my morning coffee without half & half, (I read that dairy should hit the road too) made me wonder if I could possibly do this long-term!
 I decided the best plan for me was by starting to reduce, but not completely eliminate things like white sugar.
 I decided to exchange my nightly dessert for a weekend “one night only” splurge treat.
 Next, I tackled my coffee dilemma and ultimately decided that my homemade almond-hazelnut milk, which I daringly tried one morning in my coffee, was actually even better than my half & half.
 The bottom line is everyone needs to figure out a path that will work best for their own long-term success.

 So whether your diet could use some tweaking, or maybe you’re nowhere close to meeting the weekly exercise recommendation of 150 minutes (that currently would be me!), or you are feeling way too stressed out on a daily basis and might benefit from some mindfulness techniques, just know that I am still at my computer working to find new resources to support your efforts and still on the hunt for research to remind or even convince you that making healthier choices matter!